Special Circumstances

 Loss of Income and Other Special Circumstances

 The Free Application for Federal Student Aid (FAFSA) asks students and parents to provide income information from the prior-prior year.
 While a family’s income and circumstances are often stable from one year to the next, sometimes circumstances change.
 In some cases, the income and/or household information reported on a student’s FAFSA may not reflect the current circumstances.
-If students have extenuating circumstances, the college may be able to adjust some of the data elements on the FAFSA to determine additional eligibility for federal student aid.
+If students have extenuating circumstances, the college may be able to adjust some FAFSA data elements to determine additional eligibility for federal student aid.

 What is a Special Circumstance Application?

-Students/families whose current income and circumstances do not accurately reflect current financial status as reported on the FAFSA may qualify for a special circumstance appeal.
-After review of a student’s current financial and household information, the college may be able to adjust some data elements on the FAFSA to more accurately reflect the family’s current circumstances.
-This special circumstance application and review may result in an increase to the student’s financial aid eligibility.
+Students/families whose current income and circumstances do not accurately reflect financial status reported on the FAFSA may qualify for a special circumstance appeal.
+After reviewing a student’s current financial and household information, the college may be able to adjust some FAFSA data elements to more accurately reflect the family’s current circumstances.
+This appeal and review may result in an increase in the student’s financial aid eligibility.

 Examples of extenuating circumstances that may qualify for a review include: